Andrew8667/My-Movies-Lists/README.md

 ```
 1. Open MySQL Workbench (or other client)
+2. Open the SQL script file located at:

-2. Run: Movie Project/db/mymovieslists.sql
+Movie Project/db/mymovieslists.sql

-3. This creates and populates the required tables
+(You can open this file in a text editor and copy its contents.)
+3. Paste the SQL script into a new query tab in MySQL Workbench.
+4. Execute the script to create and populate the necessary database tables.
 ```

 ### 3. Start the Frontend